danielmacuare/dmac-ansible/roles/zerotier/README.md

 ### Network Joining

-1. Uses `zerotier-cli` to join the network
+1. Checks if node is already joined to the network
-2. Verifies the join was successful
+2. Only joins if not already a member (idempotent)
 3. Node appears in ZeroTier Central dashboard

+The role is fully idempotent - running it multiple times won't cause changes if the system is already in the desired state.

 ## Common Issues